• Skip to main content

 Classification of Perilunate Injuries

-Mayfield Stages
+Mayfield Classification

-• Stage I: Scapholunate ligament injury
+Stage I Scapholunate ligament injury

-• Stage II: Capitolunate disruption
+Stage II Capitolunate disruption

-• Stage III: Lunotriquetral ligament injury
+Stage III Lunotriquetral ligament injury

-• Stage IV: Lunate dislocation
+Stage IV Lunate dislocation

 • Immediate closed reduction

-• Assessment of median nerve compression
+• Assessment for median nerve compression

 Definitive Surgical Treatment

-• Open reduction and internal fixation
+• Open reduction and internal fixation (ORIF)

 • Dorsal approach